cblevins/sp25-data/assignments/homework-01.md

 ### Task 3: Adding a Local Image File

 - Find a photo of one of your favorite places (can be a place you've been or want to visit)
-- Save or move this photo to your `week-01/week-01-hw` folder on your computer
+- Save or move this photo to your `week-01/week-01-homework` folder on your computer
 - Open GitHub Desktop and you should see the new file appear
-- Write a descriptive commit message explaining what the photo is
+- `Commit` these changes with a summary message explaining what the photo is
-- Push these changes to your repository
+- `Push` these changes in Github Desktop to your forked repository on Github.com

 ## Submission

-Before submitting, check to make sure that your local copy and the fork on Github.com are matching up.
-They should have three new files in them:
+Before submitting, check to make sure that your local repository and your forked repository on Github.com are matching up.
+Each of them should have three new files in `week-01-homework` folder:

 - `github-notes.txt`
 - `about-me.md`
 - `some photo file`

 - Submit the following on Canvas:
-  - The URL to your GitHub repository (ex. https://github.com/yourusername/yourlastname-sp25-data-materials)
+  - The URL to your GitHub repository (ie. https://github.com/yourusername/yourlastname-sp25-data-materials)
-  - A screenshot of your local repository on your computer that shows all the above files inside the correct folder system
+  - A screenshot of your local repository on your computer that shows all the above files inside the correct folder system (Screenshot instructions for [Mac](https://support.apple.com/guide/mac-help/take-a-screenshot-mh26782/mac#:~:text=Press%20Shift%2DCommand%2D3.&text=Press%20Shift%2DCommand%2D4%2C,the%20mouse%20or%20trackpad%20button.&text=Press%20Shift%2DCommand%2D4%2C%20then%20press%20the%20Space%20bar.), [Windows](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b))